YassinEldeeb/fire-framework/PERSONAL_JOURNEY.md

 Here’s my rules:
 - if I want to buy something, wait for a week and revisit that thing I want to buy, unnecessary interests of wants tend to be irrational and temporary.
 - a lifestyle that costs more than 10% of my monthly income is a lifestyle I simply can’t afford.
+And if the most minimal basic lifestyle is above 10% then I need to figure out how to earn more.
 - health is your most valuable asset in your life, take good care of your body. this can completely flip your life upside down.